-Found 10 - 20 results of 25 programs matching keyword "human hearing"
+Found 10 - 20 results of 27 programs matching keyword "human hearing"

+An introduction to a crowd-pleasing noisemaker called a sound sandwich, which you can adjust to raise or lower its pitch.
+A detailed demonstration of how to make this primitive wind instrument using little more than a straw, two craft sticks, and some rubber bands.
 The science behind this instrument, including a discussion of how vibration produces sound, and how long, massive objects vibrate slowly and produce a low-pitched sound, while shorter, less massive objects vibrate quickly and produce a high-pitched sound.
 An introduction to an instrument much like a saxophone but made of a water bottle and a paper tube.
 A detailed demonstration of how to make the saxophone-like membranophone, including a discussion of materials needed.
 The science behind the water bottle membranophone, including a discussion of how air vibrates the instrument's membrane, producing sound.